tsingi/svgptote/README.md

 It could stand some improvements for general consumption.
 It is a fixed size as is.
 It could have other modes, like fullscreen, zoom levels, nothing complex.

+It uses desktop events, mouseover I think.
+Adding tablet events should be easy enough.